Last updated on August 2nd, 2018 at 06:43 am

 If you apply for a job in a hotel chain, or in a company that manages many properties, you can expect a lengthy and difficult interview, with some behavioral questions, and also with a practical test of your abilities.

-For example, they may let you to fix something in an interview, or even take you to one of their buildings, and ask you to look for something to fix–to look for something that can be improved in the building.
+For example, they may let you to fix something in an interview, or even take you to one of their buildings, and ask you to look for something to fix–to look for defects, or for areas that can be improved in the building.

-On the other hand, if you apply in a small company, or perhaps in a dormitory, the interview will be quite simple.
+If you apply for a job in a small company, or perhaps in a dormitory, the interview will be quite simple.

 They will typically ask only a few questions about your motivation, experience, and certification.
-In this case, however, personal preferences of the interviewers play an important role.
+In this case, however, personal preferences of the interviewers play an important role on their decision making.
 You will have to make a good impression on them to have a decent chance of landing a job.

-Work portfolio can help you greatly in both scenarios
+Work portfolio can help you greatly in both cases

-Regardless of the company and interview, your portfolio can win you this technical job contract.
-Collect some pictures of you while working, for example while painting a wall, repairing an air conditioning, installing a new switch in the building, etc.
+Regardless of the company, and the interview, your work portfolio can theoretically win you this technical job contract.
+You should put together some pictures of you while working, for example while painting a wall, repairing an air conditioning, installing a new switch in the building, etc.

 The pictures will convince the interviewers of your readiness for the job.
-They will not doubt your ability to actually repair stuff, once they see you doing it on the pictures in your portfolio.
+They will not doubt your ability to actually repair stuff, once they see you doing it, once they see it on the pictures in your portfolio.

 For more information on how to create, and use a portfolio in an interview, please read the following article: Work portfolio in an interview.